The Long View:

 • Conference timings are Friday 20 September 10am – 6.30pm and Saturday 21 Sept 10am - 3.30pm.

-• Tickets include a light lunch both days and campfire supper on Friday.
-Tea and coffee also provided, please bring a camping mug if you can.
-Please inform us of any allergies etc. when booking.
+• Tickets include a sandwich lunch both days and campfire supper ( pizza and wine) on Friday.
+Tea and coffee also provided.

-• Please note wifi and phone connection can be limited at the venue.
+• Wifi and phone connection can be limited at the venue.
 If you have any other query please email mail@morethanponies.info